martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 This mechanism defines an alternate way to obtain server and client certificates other than the TLS handshake.
-While the signature of exporter values is expected to be equally secure, it is important to recognize that a vulnerability in this code path is equal to a vulnerability in the TLS handshake.
+While the signature of exporter values is expected to be equally secure, it is important to recognize that a vulnerability in this code path is at least equal to a vulnerability in the TLS handshake.

+This could also increase the impact of a key compromise.
+Rather than needing to subvert DNS or IP routing in order to use a compromised certificate, a malicious server now only needs a client to connect to *some* HTTPS site under its control.
+Clients SHOULD continue to validate that destination IP addresses are valid for the origin either by direct DNS resolution or resolution of a validated Alternative Service.
+(Future work could include a mechanism for a server to offer proofs.)

 This draft defines a mechanism which could be used to probe servers for origins they support, but opens no new attack versus making repeat TLS connections with different SNI values.
 Servers SHOULD impose similar denial-of-service mitigations (e.g. request rate limits) to `CERTIFICATE_REQUEST` frames as to new TLS connections.

 While the `CERTIFICATE_REQUEST` frame permits the sender to enumerate the acceptable Certificate Authorities for the requested certificate, it